Colas' Demomaking

 Foreword

-From 1998 to 2002, I was member of two groups of mates sharing interests in demomaking: Move and Aspirine.
-Each member trained skills in 2D graphics, 3D modeling, music composition, and programming.
+From 1998 to 2002, I was member of two groups of demomakers: Move and Aspirine.
+Each of us had specific skills in 2D graphics, 3D modeling, music composition, and computer programming for making animations that are rendered in real-time.

 Breakpoint 2004 57005